 A service that provides the sender with a mailing receipt.
 A record of delivery is kept at the post office of address.
 This type of mail must be sent at First Class Mail or Priority Mail rates.
 Certified mail may be combined with return receipt service.

-A service that provides indemnity coverage for a lost, rifled, or damaged article, subject to the standards for the service and payment of the applicable fee.
+A service that provides indemnity coverage for a lost or damaged article, subject to the standards for the service, for an additional fee.

-A gummed or self-adhesive paper stamp affixed to mail as payment for postal services.
-Stamps are available for purchase for individual or office use.
+Affixed to mail as payment for postal services, stamps are available for purchase at the College Post Office for individual or office use.